Askedio/laravel-ratchet/README.md

     }
 }
 ~~~
-You'll need to change the class to `App\RachetServer::class` in your command line or config.
+You'll need to change the class to `App\RachetServerExample::class` in your command line or config.

 # Serve
 ~~~